mattbasta/mattbasta.github.com/résumé.md

 to help engage teams outside of the Engineering org in an effort to increase awareness of performance and software best practices.

-I have also built and deployed two of Box's open source projects.
-My work on Shalam--a novel CSS spriting tool--resulted in the filing of a patent.
-Brainy--a security and performance-centric fork of the Smarty templating language--has been included in
-[PHP The Right Way](http://www.phptherightway.com/#compiled_templates).
+I have built and deployed two of Box's open source projects.
+My work on Shalam--a novel CSS spriting tool--resulted in the filing of one of five patents that I developed at Box.
+Brainy--a security and performance- centric fork of the Smarty templating language--has been included in [PHP The Right Way](http://www.phptherightway.com/#compiled_templates).

 Relevant Experience: PHP, JavaScript, Python